 Why author Aviaq Johnston's stories are rooted in the Arctic

 Aviaq Johnston is an Inuk author from Igloolik, Nunavut.
 In 2014, her short story Tarnikuluk earned her a Governor General's History Award.
 Her debut novel Those Who Run in the Sky, published earlier this year, is a coming-of-age story that follows a young shaman trapped in the spirit world.
-The book is a finalist for the Governor General's Literary Award for young people's literature — text.
+The book was a finalist for the 2017 Governor General's Literary Award for young people's literature — text.

 Below, Johnston takes the CBC Books Magic 8 Q&A and answers eight random questions from eight fellow authors.